Shareholder disagreements and how to resolve them

 - information and reports for directors to provide greater clarity and forward looking information on the business financial position, such as Management Accounts or Reports.

 - Advice on fiduciary duties and legal issues generally, including commercial disputes.

 - Advice on potential acquisitions by the business or corporate finance related services.

-Contact Chris Conway to discuss how we can help.
+Contact us to discuss how we can help.

-If you are a small business in London and need helo and advice on resolving a shareholder dispute, please get in touch with us.
+If you are a small business in need of independent legal advice and need help and advice on resolving a shareholder dispute, please get in touch with us.